LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/getting-started.md

 A Welcome page is provided to help with the next steps.
 There is also more information in the **Related Articles** section below.

 ## Returning Customers

+To provision your hands-on labs for an upcoming class you will need to take the following steps:

+1. Use the vouchers from your purchase to create your class(es)
+1. Create training keys for your students to self-register in the class
+1. Send the training keys and instructions on self-registration to your students

 As a returning customer, you already have an organization set up in the TMS.
 You do not need to create a new organization to access your vouchers and set up your classes for labs.
 Your vouchers are automatically sync'd from the Courseware Marketplace and loaded into the TMS.
 It may take up to 10 minutes for the sync to occur.
 Simply:
 1. Go to **https://alh.learnondemand.net** and click **Sign In**.